ivaylokenov/AspNet.Mvc.TypedRouting/README.md

 ## How to use

+You can see the provided [sample](https://github.com/ivaylokenov/AspNet.Mvc.TypedRouting/tree/master/samples/TypedRoutingWebSite) to see a working web application with this library.

 To register typed route into your application, you need to do the following into your `Startup` class:

 ```c#